gustavo-luz/smartparking_unicamp_demo/software/efficientdet_lite/README.md

-# YOLO TFLite Inference
+# Efficientdet TFLite Inference

 ## Overview

 This repository provides a script for running inference using a YOLO model in TensorFlow Lite format.
-The model is pre-trained on the COCO dataset with an input shape of 640x640.
-The environment setup follows the same requirements as the EfficientDet models.
+The model is pre-trained on the COCO dataset with an input shape of 448X448.
+The environment setup follows the same requirements as the YOLO TFLite models.

 ## TODOs
 - Add conversion steps for TFLite models following the provided link.